Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Computational Experiments and Results

 \subsubsection{\emph{Arrival Rate}}

-The number of RHY seeking TIL opportunities from the NYC municipal shelter system is highly correlated with external variables such as weather conditions, safety concerns, and the political environment \citep{Tambe-2018}.
-Accordingly, we perform a sensitivity analysis on youth arrival rate, using information from our service provider interviews.

-All considered RHY organizations show a similar capacity expansion behavior, which we illustrate with the largest shelter, RHY Organization 2.
-Figure \ref{fig:arrival} shows the number of youth directed to receive an overflow shelter bed.
-Up to 10 beds can be added to Organization 2 ($E^t_{2,1}=10$).
-In the scenario with the fewest youth ($|${\boldmath{$Y$}}$| = 300$), only adding extra in-house beds appears sufficient, although 11 youth remain unable to receive services with existing resources.
-Unsurprisingly, the number of youth being directed to the overflow shelter reaches its maximum when $|${\boldmath{$Y$}}$| = 700$; even when 10 more beds are added in-house, 97 youth are unable to receive a bed within the facility. \\
+The number of RHY seeking TIL opportunities is highly correlated with extraneous factors such as weather, safety concerns, and the political environment \citep{Tambe-2018}.
+Accordingly, we perform a sensitivity analysis on youth arrival rate, using data from our service provider interviews.
+All eight RHY organizations show a similar capacity expansion behavior, which we illustrate with the largest shelter, Organization 2.
+Figure \ref{fig:arrival} shows the number of youth directed to receive an overflow shelter from Organization 2, and up to 10 beds can be added within the facility ($E^t_{2,1}=10$).
+In the scenario with the fewest youth ($|${\boldmath{$Y$}}$| = 400$), across 10 runs, on average 31 youth remain unable to receive services with existing resources from Organization 2.
+Unsurprisingly, the number of youth being directed to the overflow shelter peaks when $|${\boldmath{$Y$}}$| = 600$; even when 10 more beds are added in-house, on average 95 youth are unable to receive a bed within the facility.

 From a system-wide perspective, our base expansion model assumes that 500 youth arrive to the system over a six-month period.
-Considering alternative arrival numbers, in Table \ref{tab:Arrival_overflow} we see that the six-month average of the overflow shelter need increases by 279\% when the number of youth increases by 40\% ($|${\boldmath{$Y$}}$| = 700$); and decreases by 97\% when the number of youth decreases by 40\% ($|${\boldmath{$Y$}}$| = 300$).
-While these results are unsurprising, quantifying the extent to which the arrival rate affects capacity is critical supporting data for capacity expansion decisions.
+Considering alternative arrival numbers, in Table \ref{tab:Arrival_overflow} we see that the six-month average of the overflow shelter need increases by 22\% (from 80.4 to 102) when the number of youth increases by 20\% ($|${\boldmath{$Y$}}$|$ $= 600$); and decreases by 58\% (from from 80.4 to 33.7) when the number of youth decreases by 20\% ($|${\boldmath{$Y$}}$| = 400$).
+Quantifying the extent to which the arrival rate affects capacity is critical supporting data for capacity expansion decisions.